 As above, new songs are shared every day, so this number will be out-of-date almost as soon as I write it, but currently (March, 2021) there are more than 250 songs (and more that 1,000 playable tabs) in the public catalog.

 The best way to explore what's available is in the app itself, where you can search, browse and filter the list of songs on a number of dimensions.
 But if you'd like a preview, you can search an up-to-date list of the songs in the shared library to see what songs are available and which tracks (instruments or parts) they include.

 Where do they come from?

-The songs in FATpick's library are added by users like you that import a transcription in the GuitarPro file format and sharing it withe the community add large.
+The songs in FATpick's library are added by users like you that import a transcription in the GuitarPro file format and share it with the community at large.

 Guitar Pro is an extremely popular format in the tab sharing community.
-There are at least 20,000+ songs transcriptions in that format available online - some say 100,000, 200,000 or more.
+There are at tens of thousands of song transcriptions in that format available online - some say 100,000, 200,000 or more.
 So it's no surprise that there are an enormous number of places to find GuitarPro files online.
 Some are better than others.
 While I don't want to endorse any particular site (since I haven't really vetted any of them), a couple that I've found convenient are GuitarProTabs.net and GProTab.net.
 Each seems to have a large collection of decent quality transcriptions and neither makes you jump through a bunch of suspicious hoops to get to them.
 Ultimate-Guitar is another great source for quality Guitar Pro tabs, if you pay for a premium account with them.